Convection signatures in early-time gravitational waves from core-collapse supernovae: Model and numerical set-up

 The radius $r_0$ marks the location at which rigid ($r < r_0$) transitions into differential rotation ($r > r_0$).
 We set $r_0 = \unit[1000]{km}$ in all models. $\Omega_0$ is the maximum initial rotation rate, and $r$ is the spherical radius.

-In a similar fashion, we add magnetic fields by initially introducing toroidal, $B_\textnormal{tor}$, and poloidal, $B_\textnormal{pol}$, components at the pre-collapse~phase of the supernova.
-We then define a field geometry with the vector potential $A$ introduced in~\cite{Suwa07}:
+In a similar fashion, we added magnetic fields by initially introducing toroidal, $B_\textnormal{tor}$, and poloidal, $B_\textnormal{pol}$, components at the pre-collapse phase of the supernova.
+We then define a field geometry with the vector potential $\mathbf{A}$ characterised by a typical distance $R_0=\unit[2\cdot10^8]{cm}$, \citep{Suwa07}: